live-codes/livecodes/docs/docs/languages/vue.md

 See [example below](#importing-vue-sfcs).

-### Pre-Processors
+### Languages and Pre-Processors

 > Blocks can declare pre-processor languages using the `lang` attribute.
 >
 > — [docs](https://vuejs.org/api/sfc-spec.html#pre-processors)

-Most of the [languages supported in LiveCodes](./index.md) can be used.
+Many of the [languages supported in LiveCodes](./index.md) can be used.
 The value of `lang` attribute can be the language name (specified in its documentation page) or any of its aliases (extensions).

 export const processorsDemo = { vue: `<template lang="pug">\nh1 {{ msg }}\n</template>\n\n<script lang="ts" setup>\n  const msg: string = 'Hello!'\n</script>\n\n<style lang="scss">\n  $primary-color: #666;\n  body {\n    color: $primary-color;\n  }\n</style>\n` }